WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.md

 # Quick start

+We're using *EcmaScript 6* for code, this is a modern version of JavaScript.
+Code is transpiled from ES6 to JS with the `npm start` command whenever you make changes to anything, and the browser then automatically refreshes.
+This usually takes 1 to 3 seconds.
+If you want to learn (modern) JavaScript these book series are recommended: https://github.com/getify/You-Dont-Know-JS

 The main structure of the project is as follows:

  - `/src` has all code for the front-end analysis
    - `/src/common` has a lot of utilities, you'll probably have to add to the `SPELLS` and `ITEMS` at some point if you're adding analyzers.
-   - `/src/Main` has core layout stuff, you don't need this at all for analyzers.
+   - `/src/Main` has core layout stuff, you don't need to enter this at all for analyzers.
    - `/src/Parser` this has all the combat log parsing and analyzers.
      - `/src/Parser/Core` "Core" is the name for everything that's shared across most specs.
-This folder contains most of the shared classes and analyzers.
+This folder contains most of the shared JS classes and analyzers.
+     - `src/Parser/Paladin` Paladin specific code is here.
+     - `src/Parser/Paladin/Holy` Holy Paladin specific code is here, including Holy Paladin "CombatLogParser" which is like a mission control for modules (you enable/disable modules here).
      - `/src/Parser/AVAILABLE_CONFIGS.js` this provides a list of all available specs, when adding a new spec you will have to link it here for it to appear.
    - `/src/tests` **deprecated**, the old test location.
 Please add new tests next to the file they're testing with the `*.test.js` naming convention.
    - `src/CHANGELOG.js` the changelog for core features (anything all users might notice).